20 minutes is all it takes to make this easy Alfredo sauce. With only 3 ingredients, it’s easy to enjoy a rich, creamy Alfredo pasta dinner at home.

+It’s taken me two Alfredo recipes on the blog before I’ve decided to just get it over with and finally post a recipe for a basic Alfredo sauce.
 I didn’t know how to make Alfredo sauce though until recently.
-It’s one of those things I preferred to leave to restaurant cooks while digging into a comfy plate of fettuccine Alfredo, fork deep in rich sauce and blissfully ignorant.
+It’s one of those things I preferred to leave to restaurant cooks while digging into a comfy plate of fettuccine Alfredo, fork deep in a rich sauce and blissfully ignorant.

 Second, and this is the most important thing of all, you must have freshly shredded Parmesan cheese.
-I don’t like shredding cheese at all so I tried a shortcut with store bought pre-shredded Parmesan and that stuff just does not melt.
+I don’t like shredding cheese at all so I tried a shortcut with store-bought pre-shredded Parmesan and that stuff just does not melt.
 Remember the lumpy mess I mentioned earlier?
-Yeah that’s the culprit.
+Yeah, that’s the culprit.

 Toss it with some pasta and add whatever protein you like: grilled chicken or shrimp and you’re set!
 This amount of sauce works out well with about half a pound of pasta.

 A few tips for heating it up: if you have some leftovers, heat it up over the stove on low heat and add some milk or heavy cream to make it creamy again.
-Heating up cream-based pastas in the microwave is never a good idea.
+Heating up cream-based pasta in the microwave is never a good idea.
 You’ll get that evil butter pool again.

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.